-- the suppliers are satisfied, among other things, if they were paid on time and the association purchases their products and services again
+- Suppliers are satisfied when they are paid on time and the association buys their products and services again.

 Who does what?

 The above shown task-overview table clearly regulates the areas of responsibility of each individual member of the association, so that valuable work is used efficiently.
 Financial decisions are made democratically by vote of our team.
 Each team member gets one vote.
 Since there are currently 7 team members, there is a clear result for each vote.
 Abstentions or unclear votes result in a new vote on the same issue, so that ultimately a clear voting result is always achieved.